-Here is the topology which I have used in my lab.
+Here is the topology that I have used in my lab.

 Egress to Physical Network

 Step 2: T1 DR checks its forwarding table to make a routing decision.
-Since route to network 10.196.88.x doesn’t exist in forwarding table, T1-DR sends the packet to its default gateway (100.64.0.0) which is the DR instance of Tier-0 on the same hypervisor.
+Since the route to network 10.196.88.x doesn’t exist in the forwarding table, T1-DR sends the packet to its default gateway (100.64.0.0), which is the DR instance of Tier-0 on the same hypervisor.

-Step 3: The packet is sent to the T0 DR instance over internal segment (Router-Link).
+Step 3: The packet is sent to the T0 DR instance over the internal segment (Router-Link).

-Step 4: On receiving packet from T1-DR, T0 DR checks its forwarding table to make a routing decision.
-Since there is no route to 10.196.88.x network, the packet is sent to the default gateway (169.254.0.2), which is the T0-SR component on the edge node.
+Step 4: On receiving a packet from T1-DR, the T0 DR checks its forwarding table to make a routing decision.
+Since there is no route to the 10.196.88.x network, the packet is sent to the default gateway (169.254.0.2), which is the T0-SR component on the edge node.

 Step 5: To send the packet from the hypervisor to the edge node, the packet is encapsulated with a Geneve header.